docmd-io/docs/docs/content/no-style-pages.md

 description: "Create landing pages and custom layouts by disabling the default docmd theme."
 ---

-Sometimes you need a page that doesn't look like documentation—for example, a Marketing Landing Page, a Login screen, or a completely custom showcase.
+Sometimes you need a page that looks completely different, like a Marketing Landing Page, a Login screen, or a custom showcase.

 `docmd` allows you to disable the standard layout (Sidebar, Header, Footer) on a per-page basis using **Frontmatter**.